 Eurail Global Pass

-The Eurail Global Pass (formerly known as the Eurailpass) is the standard pass, available for first-class train travel over periods ranging from 15 days to three months.
-The pass is valid in the following 24 countries: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland and Turkey.
+The Eurail Global Pass is the most comprehensive Eurail pass, available for first-class train travel over periods ranging from 15 days to three months.
+The pass is valid in the following 28 countries: Austria, Belgium, Bosnia Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.